Practice Areas

 Family Law Mediation Services in Washington

 Mediation is a powerful tool that allows you to maintain control over the process and the outcome of your divorce or other family law dispute.
-McKinley Irvin offers flexible scheduling for mediations to accommodate parties with urgent needs.
+McKinley Irvin offers flexible mediation scheduling to accommodate parties with urgent needs.

-McKinley Irvin family law mediators have a holistic knowledge of family conflicts and a deep understanding of the legal, financial, and emotional elements of divorce.
+McKinley Irvin family law mediators have a holistic knowledge of family conflicts and a deep understanding of divorce's legal, financial, and emotional elements.
 Their extensive experience allows them to mediate cases that involve complex legal and financial issues.

-Our mediators enjoy helping people assess their needs, priorities, and motivations, while providing the benefit of experience both as practicing family lawyers and mediators.
-They are dedicated to facilitating people toward an equitable, practical, and stable agreement that ultimately brings closure to litigation.
+Our mediators enjoy helping people assess their needs, priorities, and motivations while sharing their experience as practicing family lawyers and mediators.
+They are dedicated to facilitating people's progress toward an equitable, practical, and stable agreement that ultimately brings closure to litigation.

-Our mediators can guide you in resolving most family law disputes, including those pertaining to:
+Our mediators can guide you in resolving most family law disputes, including those about:

 • Divorce and legal separation